mehulpatel696/nyuapp/README.md

 Follow these steps to use the app
 1.)
 Download the app, duh
 2.)
-Change the URI to your MongoDB Uri
+Change the URI to your MongoDB URI
 3.)
 Change the email/pass in the SMTP Transport function to you email and id